Liguria: Sports

 The two main men's football clubs are Genoa C.F.C. and U.C.
 Sampdoria, which have played for decades in Serie A. They share the Stadio Luigi Ferraris, and face each other in the Derby della Lanterna.
 The third most successful club is Spezia Calcio, which debuted in Serie A in 2020.

-Pro Recco is a men's water polo club that has a record 33 Serie A1 titles and 9 LEN Champions League titles.
+Pro Recco is a men's water polo club that has a record 36 Serie A1 titles and 11 LEN Champions League titles.

-The Milan–San Remo is one of the most prestigious one-day road cycling races in the world.

-The Rallye Sanremo auto race was part of the World Rally Championship from 1973 to 2003.